-42 43 The Department shall encourage visits by parents or guardians and responsible relatives of juveniles committed to the custody of the Department. (b)

-the best interests of the juvenile.

-The Department shall develop a program of home visits for juveniles in the custody of the Department.
-The visits shall begin after the juvenile has been in the custody of the Department for a period of at least six months.
-In developing the program, the Department shall adopt criteria that promote the protection of the public and
+- (a) The Department shall encourage visits by parents or guardians and responsible relatives of juveniles committed to the custody of the Department. - (b) The Department shall develop a program of home visits for juveniles in the custody of the Department, after the juvenile has been in the custody of the Department for a period of at least six months.
+In developing the program, the Department shall adopt criteria that promote the protection of the public and the best interests of the juvenile.